IntelliTect/Coalesce/docs/modeling/model-components/attributes/search.md

 By default, the system will search any field with the name 'Name'.
 If this doesn't exist, the ID is used as the only searchable field.
 Once you place the `Search` attribute on one or more properties on a model, only those annotated properties will be searched.

+Searching will not search on properties that are hidden from the user by [Security Attributes](./security-attribute.md).

 ## Searchable Property Types

 #### Strings